missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ## What's wrong with Material Design text fields?
 I'll go over the main issues I've found with Material Design text fields.
 Most of them are the same as with any field that uses "floating labels".
 Floating labels are labels that look like placeholders until interaction, when they then shrink and "float" up to look more like conventional labels.
 Nielsen Norman Group has [a great article you should read about why placeholders and floating labels in form fields are harmful](https://www.nngroup.com/articles/form-design-placeholders/).
 Some of these reasons will be mentioned again here.

-### Different elements and states are styles similarly, or even identically
+### Different elements and states are styled similarly, or even identically

 ![2 x 4 grid of Material Design text fields.
 All are grey-ish with text.
 The fields' text describes how the field is configured.
 All the fields in the right column are disabled.
 From top to bottom: label, placeholder, value, and label and value.](./assets/stop-using-material-design-text-fields/material-design-fields-descriptive-text.png)